Sheryl Jaffee Halpern

 - Conducting employment practices audits to ferret out problems before they become liabilities

 - Overseeing personnel management, including hiring, firing, and reductions in force

 - Conducting compliance training regarding a wide range of topics, including sexual and discriminatory harassment

-- Preparation of personnel documents, including employment agreements, restrictive covenants, separation agreements
+- Drafting personnel documents that serve as valuable business tools, including employment agreements, restrictive covenants, and separation agreements

 - Implementing performance management, discipline, and discharge protocols